Area of work: Educational development; evaluation in higher education; lecturer development; postgraduate education.

 Area of work: Student engagement; ethnography; evaluation; policy analysis.

-Caroline Tutton-Wood is the HEA Scholarship PhD student in the Department of Educational Research at Lancaster University.
+Caroline Tutton-Wood is an alumna of the Department of Educational Research at Lancaster University.

 Area of work: Engaging 'non-traditional' students for retention and success within Higher Education.